LizRem/context-constraints/README.md

 ## Model training
 The following scripts are included:
-XX: This script trains a domain specific tokenizer.
+[Tokenizer](scripts/tokenizer.py): This script trains a domain specific tokenizer.

 XX: This script optimises hyperparametes (learning rate, batch size and warm-up ratio) then conducts a full pretraining of the clinical language model for 7 epoches.